This article explains the most common problems with Android phones and the best solutions to tackle them.

-Most times the problems android phones face are not actually a problem, but something that has to do with the pattern of usage.
+Most times the problems Android phones face are not actually a problem, but something that has to do with the pattern of usage.

 Understanding these problems is the first step in solving them.
 Even in most cases understanding the problem can help you prevent it.

-Common Android Phone Problems and Solution
+Common Android Phone Problems and Solutions

 1. Short battery life

 After a period of usage, your battery may tend not to last.
 To solve this, you only have to;

 - Check your mobile apps: Your running apps tend to run down your battery faster especially when you are not making use of them.
 So always turn off the apps you are not using at a particular time.